Why You Need to Monitor the Effectiveness of Control Measures

 - Scheduled monitoring: monitoring control measures on a regular basis, such as reviewing hazard trends and identifying problem control measures once per month; and

-- Ongoing monitoring: monitoring control measures on a daily basis, such as when hazard reports are submitted.
+- Ongoing monitoring: monitoring affected control measures on a daily basis, such as when hazard reports are submitted.

-Demonstrating to oversight agencies that your SMS program provides you with the ability monitor these three ways is impressive.
+Demonstrating to oversight agencies that your SMS implementation provides you with the ability monitor these three ways is impressive.
 Demonstrating that you actually follow through with this monitoring will earn you best-in-class SMS status.

 Periodically Monitoring the Performance of Control Measures